MaxAndersson/yhl18cmt/AlexanderAssignment1.md

 Declarative, we define the end state we want to reach and let the software be responsible for figuring out how to reach the desired end state.
 #### Git Submodule
+A git submodule allows for a git repo to be part of another git repository as directory in the working directory of the parent repository.

+You use a .gitmodules file in the root of the main repository to specify paths and URL for interacting with the submodule.
+A submodule can be interacted with independantly from the main repository with commit, push and pull.
 #### Ansible

 ##### *Inventory File*